+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Also known as the British Citizenship Test, this exam consists of 24 questions about British culture, histories and customs, which all British citizens must know.
 All the questions are based mainly on the information included in the Life in the UK Handbook provided by the Home Office.
 The minimum mark required to pass this test is 75%, and the exam is mandatory for those who wish to settle in the UK.

-If you have already lived in the UK and obtained a pass certificate as a part of your Indefinite Leave to Remain eligibility requirements, you will be exempt from this British nationality requirements.
-The same applies to those who are aged between 18 and 65 or who suffer from a long-term illness or disability.
+If you have already lived in the UK and obtained a pass certificate as a part of your Indefinite Leave to Remain eligibility requirements, you will be exempt from these British nationality requirements.

-If you pass the test, you will receive a notification letter that you have to send to the UKVI together with your permanent residence form.
-Otherwise, if you fail the test, you will be able to retake it as many times as you need to.
+If you pass the test, you will receive a notification letter that you must send to UKVI along with your permanent residence form.
+If you fail the test, you can retake it as many times as needed until you pass.

 Before you can be a British citizen, you need to prove your knowledge of the English language.

-To be eligible, you must have a recognised English test qualification at least at B1 level from an approved test centre.
+You must have a recognised English test qualification at least at B1 level (expected to be B2 from spring 2026) from an approved test centre.
 The only credentials accepted by the UKVI are the ones certified by ESOL (English for Speakers of Other Languages).
-In other words, different qualifications such as GCSEs and NVQs (National Vocational Qualifications) are not valid to meet this requirement.
+Qualifications such as GCSEs and NVQs (National Vocational Qualifications) are not valid for this requirement.

-It must be highlighted that some test qualifications only last for 2 years.
-The Home Office will admit an expired certificate only if it was accepted for another UK immigration application or when you settled on ILR, permanent residence status or under EU Settled Status.
+Most test qualifications only last for 2 years, although the Home Office will accept an expired certificate if it was accepted for another UK immigration application or when you settled gained ILR, permanent residence status or EU Settled Status.

 You do not need to sit an English test if you: